smanttari/training-diary-app/README.md

 ### Follow your recovery

-* Fetch sleep data from Polar
+* Fetch sleep data from Polar or Oura
 * Analyse it with recovery dashboard

 ![recovery](./img/recovery.png)